Italian Americans: Before 1880

-During this period Italian explorers continued to be active in the West.
-In 1789–91 Alessandro Malaspina mapped much of the west coast of the Americas, from Cape Horn to the Gulf of Alaska.
-In 1822–23 the headwater region of the Mississippi was explored by Giacomo Beltrami in the territory that was later to become Minnesota, which named a county in his honor.
+In 1789–91, Alessandro Malaspina mapped much of the west coast of the Americas.
+In 1822–23, the headwater region of the Mississippi was explored by Giacomo Beltrami in the territory that was later to become Minnesota.

-Joseph Rosati was named the first Catholic bishop of St. Louis in 1824.
-In 1830–64 Samuel Mazzuchelli, a missionary and expert in Indian languages, ministered to European colonists and Native Americans in Wisconsin and Iowa for 34 years and, after his death, was declared Venerable by the Catholic Church.
-Father Charles Constantine Pise, a Jesuit, served as Chaplain of the Senate from 1832 to 1833, the only Catholic priest ever chosen to serve in this capacity.

-In 1833, Lorenzo Da Ponte, formerly Mozart's librettist, and a naturalized U.S. citizen, founded the first opera house in the United States, the Italian Opera House in New York City, which was the predecessor of the New York Academy of Music and of the New York Metropolitan Opera.

 Missionaries of the Jesuit and Franciscan orders were active in many parts of America.
-Italian Jesuits founded numerous missions, schools and two colleges in the west.
+Italian Jesuits founded numerous missions, schools, and two colleges in the west.
 Giovanni Nobili founded the Santa Clara College (now Santa Clara University) in 1851.
 The St. Ignatius Academy (now University of San Francisco) was established by Anthony Maraschi in 1855.
-The Italian Jesuits also laid the foundation for the wine-making industry that would later flourish in California.
-In the east, the Italian Franciscans founded hospitals, orphanages, schools, and the St. Bonaventure College (now St. Bonaventure University), established by Panfilo da Magliano in 1858.
+The Italian Jesuits also laid the foundation for the winemaking industry that would later flourish in California.
+In the east, the Italian Franciscans founded hospitals, orphanages, schools, and St. Bonaventure College (now St. Bonaventure University), established by Pamfilo da Magliano in 1858.
+Las Vegas College (now Regis University) was established by a group of exiled Italian Jesuits in 1877 in Las Vegas, New Mexico.
+The Jesuit Giuseppe Cataldo, founded Gonzaga College (now Gonzaga University) in Spokane, Washington in 1887.

-In 1837, John Phinizy (Finizzi) became the mayor of Augusta, Georgia.
+In 1801, Philip Trajetta established the nation's first conservatory of music in Boston.
+In 1805, Thomas Jefferson recruited a group of musicians from Sicily to form a military band, later to become the nucleus of the U.S. Marine Band.
+In 1833, Lorenzo Da Ponte, formerly Mozart's librettist and a naturalized U.S. citizen, founded the first opera house in the United States, the Italian Opera House in New York City, which was the predecessor of the New York Academy of Music and of the New York Metropolitan Opera.

 Samuel Wilds Trotti of South Carolina was the first Italian American to serve in the U.S. Congress (a partial term, from December 17, 1842, to March 3, 1843).

-In 1849, Francesco, de Casale began publishing the Italian American newspaper L'Eco d'Italia in New York, the first of many to eventually follow.
-In 1848 Francis Ramacciotti, piano string inventor and manufacturer, immigrated to the U.S. from Tuscany.
+In 1849, Francesco de Casale began publishing the Italian American newspaper L'Eco d'Italia in New York, the first of many to eventually follow.

+Beginning in 1863, Italian immigrants were one of the principal groups of unskilled laborers, along with the Irish, that built the Transcontinental Railroad west from Omaha, Nebraska.
+The first Columbus Day celebration was organized by Italian Americans in New York City on October 12, 1866.